BryceRussell/astro-auto-title/package/README.md

 - Automatically add `<h1>` heading using frontmatter variable
 - Copy the text of `<h1>` to the frontmatter as a variable
-- Create dyanmic default titles using the documents `mdast` and `vfile`
+- Create dynamic default titles using the documents `mdast` and `vfile`
 - Option to force only one `<h1>` per document by removing any extras
 - Option to shift extra `<h1>` headings to a lower depth
 - Option to override frontmatter variables defined in file